code-423n4/2023-01-timeswap-findings/data/RaymondFam-G.md

 ## Redundant check
 In `transferLiquidity()` of TimeswapV2Pool.sol, `pool.liquidity != 0` will be checked in the external [`transferLiquidity()`](https://github.com/code-423n4/2023-01-timeswap/blob/main/packages/v2-pool/src/structs/Pool.sol#L160).

-As such, invoking `hasLiquidity(strike, maturity)` preliminarily is unnecessary although this will make the call revert early if `pool.liquidity == 0`.
+As such, invoking `hasLiquidity(strike, maturity)` preliminarily is unnecessary although this will make the call revert earlier if `pool.liquidity == 0`.

+(Note: A zero value check for `strike` and `maturity` is optionally included to replace `hasLiquidity()`, which is still going to cheaper in terns of gas savings.
+This is because the former is an inline code whereas the latter is a private function call.)

 Consider having the function refactored as follows to save gas on contract size and all successful calls: